 3.5 Offers frequent access to nature and/or an outdoor space when possible

-3.6 Has a physical environment that reflects the work and interests of youth and the programs’ activities
+3.6 Has a physical environment that reflects youth interests, creativity, and the work they produce during program activities

 3.7 Allows for the inclusion and engagement of differently-abled youth

-3.8 Reflects and incorporates the culture and language of youth and their families
+3.8 Reflects and incorporates the backgrounds, communication styles, and lived experiences of youth and their families

 3.9 Provides intentional character education and opportunities for moral action that promote core values in all domains of youths’ lives